autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-09-what's-more-expensive.md

 ---
+tags: [ [ 240z, datsun, tools ] ]
+author: "chris"
 publishDate: 2007-06-09T08:25:10+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/what-s-more-expensive"
+excerpt: "So I seriously think I have spent more money on tools than I have spent on the car or parts for the car!"
 title: "What's more expensive?"
-excerpt: "So I seriously think I have spent more money on tools than I have spent on the car or parts for the car!"
-author: chris
-url: 'what-s-more-expensive'
-tags:  [ 240z, datsun, tools ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 So I seriously think I have spent more money on tools than I have spent on the car or parts for the car!